rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/index.md

 Spiritual Weapon.
 Lay on Hands

 #### Enhancer (TBI)
-off-caster who fights and can apply temporary buffs that make them hit harder and stronger.
+off-caster who fights and can apply temporary buffs that make them hit harder and stronger. add random elemental damage to attack after spell cast.

 #### Blood Mage (TBI)
 can use HP for spells, and has a lot of regen and life leech. skills use a ton of MP.